 Cardiff Metropolitan University, or Prifysgol Metropolitan Caerdydd in Welsh, has heritage beginnings in the form of the historic Cardiff School of Art in 1865.
-The Cardiff Metropolitan University now offers over 115 full-time, 58 sandwich/placement, and 33 part-time courses across four campuses that are located in Cardiff within a 3-mile radius.
+The Cardiff Metropolitan University now offers over 115 full-time, 58 sandwich/placement, and 33 part-time courses across four campuses located in Cardiff within a 3-mile radius.

-The university has five schools, which includes the School of Education, Health Sciences, Management, and Sport and Art and Design.
+The university has five schools, which include the School of Education, Health Sciences, Management, Sports, and Art and Design.
 The Young University Ranking rated the university between 301-350 in 2022, while it’s between 1001-1200th in the World University Rankings 2023 by THE.

 Throughout these changes and since gaining autonomy in 2011, Cardiff Metropolitan University has undergone rapid change and development.
 While the studies have remained practice-focused, their vision has expanded.
 Students can now engage in a wide range of courses and disciplines along with benefitting from their industry placements, international travel & study, and professional accreditations.

-Breakdown of the Fee Structure
+Breakdown of the Fees Structure

 International students can expect to pay £12,000 to £13,500 depending on course and degree.

 Cardiff Metropolitan University provides scholarship and bursary opportunities for students enrolling in their undergrad, postgrad, and research programmes to assist with expenses concerned with the costs of studying at the university.
 The university divides the scholarship schemes into categories including Home Students, Research Scholarships, NHS Bursary (for students applying for an NHS-funded course), and International scholarships.

 Research scholarships are offered to doctoral and post-grad students.
 Schemes include the Cardiff Metropolitan University’s Research Innovation Award (RIA), KESSII Scholarships, and others.
 The Cardiff Metropolitan University also supports and accepts bursaries and scholarships from outside Cardiff Metropolitan University.
 Some of the options listed on their website include the Cardiff Community Endowment Fund, Coleg Cymraeg Cenedlaethol, Leverhulme Trade Charities Trust, NHS Wales Bursary Scheme, Trendhim Scholarship, and the St. Matthias Trust.

 Cardiff Metropolitan University in Wales provides great exposure through courses delivered by highly qualified experts and lecturers.
 The educational institute’s dedication to providing excellence in teaching and research results in over 97% of its graduates pursuing professional fields of work and further study and an overall 84% student satisfaction score.
 If you find yourself compelled to apply to Cardiff Metropolitan University for undergraduate, postgraduate, or research degrees, we can help you through the application process.

-9% from the EU and countries around the world
+- 16% from the EU and countries around the world

-Over 11,000 Student Population
+- Over 12,000 Student Population

 There is also great architectural and sporting heritage in Cardiff, which students can see at the Cardiff City Stadium, Principality Stadium, and others.
 Cardiff Metropolitan University students can also join the Cardiff Met to explore the city and what lies beyond its boundaries.

 First-time students can choose between catered and self-catered accommodations on-campus, expecting to pay around £170 per week for catered accommodations and around £130 per week for self-catered accommodations.
 The accommodations at the Cyncoed and Plas Gwyn campuses provide both self-catered and catered accommodations along with en suite options.
-There are 1,000 study bedroom options at these campuses.
-There are halls dedicated to international students along with alcohol-free options.
+There are nearly 1,000 study bedroom options at these campuses.
+There are halls dedicated to international students, along with alcohol-free options.

-Cardiff is easy to get around both on foot and public transport, which is pretty affordable as the university runs the Cardiff Met Rider along with the Cardiff Bus service.
+Cardiff is easy to get around both on foot and by public transport, which is pretty affordable as the university runs the Cardiff Met Rider along with the Cardiff Bus service.
 Both campuses also have a nextbike service where students can rent bikes for the day to get around to the campus’s facilities.

 Cardiff Metropolitan University is very active in regards to its student support activities.
 In addition to money advice and helping students find financing solutions for pursuing an education at the university, there a Students Service Centre.
 It includes their Wellbeing Service that helps students with disabilities find free, impartial counselling and advice for mental health issues along with disability support for issues such as dyslexia and others.
 The i-zone is a part of the Student Support and Employability team.
 Located at the Cyncoed and Llandaff campus, it is dedicated to providing non-academic student services and support.

 In addition to external placements through job fairs, the university’s Careers Services helps students find seasonal and part-time work around Cardiff.
 Cardiff Metropolitan University also has a Students’ Union that creates many opportunities by dedicating SU spaces in both campuses where students can socialise.
 The SU also works to enhance the student experience at Cardiff Metropolitan University by running numerous societies, clubs, training, and other extra-curricular activities.